How to reduce your reliance on credit cards

 Identify the problem

 There are a few possible reasons why you’re dependent on credit.
-Some of the most likely reasons include:
+Some of the most likely reasons may be that you're:

 Consider when your overreliance on credit began.
 What were the factors that led to credit becoming such an integral part of your monthly budget?
 An unexpected expense?
 A reduction in income?